-Human-derived deposits
+Human-Derived Deposits

-- Qh Artificial fill (Historical) Engineered fill and general borrow material used mostly for major highways and secondary roads that cross small drainages; includes large areas of fill derived from the Nugget Sandstone at Olympic Park; fill of variable thickness and composition should be anticipated in all developed or disturbed areas; mapped only where fill is typically 6 feet (2 m) or more thick. - Qhd Disturbed land (Historical) General borrow material from adjacent, colluvium-covered slopes used to smooth the cross sectional profile of valley bottoms once occupied by incised, intermittent streams and now occupied by ski runs at Park City Mountain Resort; generally less than 10 to 15 feet (3-5 m) thick. - Qhm Mine dumps and aggregate pit (Historical) Waste rock from mining operations of the Park City mining district, in the southeastern corner of the map area, once one of the West's most important silver-lead-zinc districts (see, for example, Phillips and Krahulec, 2006); includes pit for crushed limestone in Thaynes Formation in upper reaches of Iron Canyon; a large excavation in talus at the head of McDonald Draw, not mapped separately but shown with a gravel pit symbol, supplied aggregate and large blocks of Nugget Sandstone; smaller deposits and disturbed areas are shown with a symbol (quarry, prospect, adit, or shaft); thickness highly variable to several tens of feet.
+- Qh Artificial fill (Historical) Engineered fill and general borrow material mapped along major highways and secondary roads that cross small drainages; includes large areas of fill derived from the Nugget Sandstone at Olympic Park; fill of variable thickness and composition exists in all developed or disturbed areas; mapped only where fill is typically 6 feet (2 m) or more thick. - Qhd Disturbed land (Historical) General borrow material from adjacent, colluvium-covered slopes that is mapped in valley bottoms once occupied by incised, intermittent streams and now occupied by ski runs at Park City Mountain Resort; generally less than 10 to 15 feet (3-5 m) thick. - Qhm Mine dumps and aggregate pit (Historical) Waste rock from mining operations of the Park City mining district, in the southeastern corner of the map area, once one of the West's most important silver-leadzinc districts (see, for example, Phillips and Krahulec, 2006); includes pit for crushed limestone in Thaynes Formation in upper reaches of Iron Canyon; a large excavation in talus at the head of McDonald Draw, not mapped separately but shown with a gravel pit symbol, supplied aggregate and large blocks of Nugget Sandstone; smaller deposits and disturbed areas are shown with a symbol (quarry, prospect, adit, or shaft); thickness highly variable to several tens of feet.

-Alluvial deposits
+Alluvial Deposits

-Qaly Young stream alluvium (Holocene to upper Pleistocene) - Moderately to well-sorted sand, silt, clay, and pebble to boulder gravel mapped in major drainages; deposited in active stream channels and floodplains; locally includes small alluvial-fan and colluvial deposits adjacent to channel margins, and minor terraces as much as 10 feet (3 m) above current stream level; locally includes historical debris-flow and debris-flood deposits; 0 to about 30 feet (0-9 m) thick.
+Qaly Young stream alluvium (Holocene to upper Pleistocene) - Moderately to well-sorted sand, silt, clay, and pebble to boulder gravel mapped in major drainages; deposited in active stream channels and floodplains; locally includes small alluvial-fan and colluvial deposits adjacent to channel margins, and minor terraces as much as 10 feet (3 m) above current stream level; locally includes historical debrisflow and debris-flood deposits; 0 to about 30 feet (0-9 m) thick.

-Qat2,3,4,5
+Qat{2,3,4,5}

 Stream-terrace alluvium (middle?
-Holocene to upper Pleistocene) - Moderately to well-sorted sand, silt, clay, and pebble to boulder gravel that forms level to gently sloping surfaces above, and incised by, East Canyon Creek and Big Cottonwood Creek; deposited in a stream-channel environment, but locally includes colluvium and small alluvial fans derived from adjacent slopes; each terrace represents the elevation of stream base level prior to incision; subscript denotes relative age and height above modern drainage: $Qat_2$ is less than about 20 feet (6 m), $Qat_3$ ranges from about 20 to 30 feet (6-9 m), $Qat_4$ ranges from about 30 to 40 feet (9-12 m), and $Qat_5$ is generally more than 40 feet (12 m) above adjacent creeks; as much as about 30 feet (0-9 m) thick.
+Holocene to upper Pleistocene) - Moderately to well-sorted sand, silt, clay, and pebble to boulder gravel that forms level to gently sloping surfaces above, and incised by, East Canyon Creek and Big Cottonwood Creek; deposited in a stream-channel environment, but locally includes colluvium and small alluvial fans derived from adjacent slopes; each terrace reflects the elevation of stream base level prior to incision; subscript denotes relative age and height above modern drainage: Qat2 is less than about 20 feet (6 m), Qat3 ranges from about 20 to 30 feet (6-9 m), Qat4 ranges from about 30 to 40 feet (9-12 m), and Qat5 is generally more than 40 feet (12 m) above adjacent creeks; as much as about 30 feet (0-9 m) thick.